ml-explore/mlx-examples/bert/README.md

 ```

 The `output` contains a `Batch x Tokens x Dims` tensor, representing a vector
 for every input token.
-If you want to train anything at a **token-level**,
+If you want to train anything at the **token-level**,
-you'll want to use this.
+use this.

 The `pooled` contains a `Batch x Dims` tensor, which is the pooled
 representation for each input.
 If you want to train a **classification**
-model, you'll want to use this.
+model, use this.

 ## Test